onap/integration/test/mocks/datafilecollector-testharness/mr-sim/README.md

 TC1500 - 700 ME, SFTP, 1MB files, 100 files per event, 35 events per poll, simulating 25h backlog of decreasing number of outdated files and then 20 event polls every 15min for 1h

-Changing the first digit in tc number will change the test case to run FTPS instead.
-Eg. TC201 is FTPS version of TC101.
+Changing the first digit in tc number will change the test case to run FTPES instead.
+Eg. TC201 is FTPES version of TC101.

-TC2XX is same as TC1XX but with FTPS
+TC2XX is same as TC1XX but with FTPES

-TC6XX is same as TC5XX but with FTPS
+TC6XX is same as TC5XX but with FTPES

-TC8XX is same as TC7XX but with FTPS
+TC8XX is same as TC7XX but with FTPES

-TC2XXX is same as TC1XXX but with FTPS
+TC2XXX is same as TC1XXX but with FTPES

 ## Developer workflow